-Sarah Kruckeberg, a 2014 Bethany biology graduate, is currently in the South Dakota State University pharmacy graduate program.
+Sarah Kruckeberg, a 2014 Bethany biology graduate, is a South Dakota State University pharmacy graduate.

-WHAT YOU DO • • • At work I make sure prescriptions get entered and filled correctly, counsel patients on how best to take their medications and possible side effects, and do follow ups with them to maintain adherence and best possible patient care.
-I just graduated with honors and received a B.S. in pharmaceutical sciences and am excited to continue my journey on to being a pharmacist.
+WHAT YOU DO • • • I make sure prescriptions get entered and filled correctly, counsel patients on how best to take their medications and possible side effects, and do follow ups with them to maintain adherence and best possible patient care.

 WHAT INSPIRES YOU • • • I found through one of my last classes at Bethany that I enjoy teaching people about a subject I know well, but also love all things science.
 Becoming a pharmacist ensures that I get to continue learning throughout my career and I get to make sure people understand what they are taking and how they should be taking it.

-ADVICE FOR CURRENT STUDENTS • • • Don’t be afraid to ask professors questions and develop a relationship with them.
+ADVICE FOR CURRENT STUDENTS • • • Study hard but don’t forget to take time off for yourself.
+All the good grades in the world won’t matter much if you let your mental health deteriorate.
+Don’t be afraid to ask professors questions and develop a relationship with them.
 Classes become so much easier when there is an open line of communication.
 Be involved!
 The four years you are at Bethany fly by, so don’t be afraid to try new things.